Old Brick School (Handke School) – District #1

 Disaster struck on March 4, 1913, when the school burned from a fire of unknown origin.
 Only fifteen books and the walls survived the fire.
 Pupils continued classes in the Woodman Hall (formerly the Odd Fellows Hall) next door while the school was rebuilt.

-In compliance with State Codes requiring centralization of rural schools, Boltonville School closed after Farmington School was built.
+In compliance with State Codes requiring centralization of rural schools, Boltonville School closed and became part of Farmington Elementary in 1966.
 It is now a private residence.

 Over the course of thirty years, there were many boundary changes of the school districts due to natural terrain, no available roads, or shifts in population.